Sorry Pixel Laptop Lovers, Google Not Working On An Upgrade

 Sad news for all the Pixel laptop lovers: Google has decided to discontinue with the Pixel Chromebook and will not be launching a third iteration of the device.

 The news was announced by Rick Osterloh, the company's senior vice president for hardware, at the ongoing Mobile World Congress.
 Osterloh disclosed the information in a meeting with journalists.

 The Pixel moniker is currently used for a new line of smartphones from the company i.e. the Google Pixel and Pixel XL.
 Both the devices are doing really well even though Google had issues with limited supplies of both the smartphones.

 When asked about future predictions for the Pixel laptops, Osterloh said that they had "no plans to do one right now."

 The Pixel Laptops

-The Pixel collection was introduced to show the public what a Chromebook would look like, and were never actually meant to be sold in such huge quantities.
-Initially, when it was first launched in 2013, the device retailed at $1,299 and the consumers could only run the Chrome browser on it.
+The Pixel collection was introduced to show the public what a Chromebook would look like, but never actually meant to be sold in such huge quantities.
+Initially, when it was first launched in 2013, the device retailed at $1,299, and consumers could only run the Chrome browser on it.